friendly-bits/geoip-shell/README.md

 - for **iptables**, requires the **ipset** utility - install it using your distribution's package manager
 - standard Unix utilities including **tr**, **cut**, **sort**, **wc**, **awk**, **sed**, **grep**, **pgrep**, **pidof** and **logger** which are included with every server/desktop linux distribution (and with OpenWrt).
 Both GNU and non-GNU versions are supported, including BusyBox implementation.
 - **wget** or **curl** or **uclient-fetch** (OpenWRT-specific utility).
-- for the autoupdate functionality, requires the **cron** service to be enabled.
+- for the automatic IP list update functionality, requires the **cron** service to be enabled.
 Except on OpenWrt, persistence also requires the cron service.
+- the `lookup` command requires `grepcidr`
 - for the MaxMind source, requires the utilities: `unzip`, `gzip`, `gunzip` (`apt install unzip gzip`)

 **Optional**: the _check-ip-in-source.sh_ optional script requires **grepcidr**. install it with `apt install grepcidr` on Debian and derivatives.
 For other distros, use their built-in package manager.